roederja/asus-rog-strix-b460I-hackintosh/README.md

 # Hackintosh ASUS ROG STRIX B460I

-This repository is about a Hackintosh based on the **Asus ROG STRIX B460I** mother board.
+This repository is about a Hackintosh based on the **Asus ROG STRIX B460I** motherboard.

 The Hackintosh is based on OpenCore (0.6.1 at time of writing) and macOS Catalina 10.15.6 following the [Dortania Guide](https://dortania.github.io/OpenCore-Install-Guide/) for [Comet Lake](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#starting-point).